Guide to External Funding for Biological Sciences

 Deadline: mid-October

-Eligibility: Undergraduate or Graduate students; US citizen, US national, or permanent residents; have completed no more than one academic year of full-time graduate study (or the equivalent); Graduate students are limited to only one application to the GRFP, submitted either in the first year or in the second year.
+Eligibility: Undergraduate or first year graduate student; US citizen, US national, or permanent residents; have completed no more than one academic year of full-time graduate study (or the equivalent).

 Funding: 3 years of financial support inclusive of an annual stipend of $37,000